nazabu/xai-lens/README.md

 # XAI-Lens (Lens)

-(XAI) Lens is a universal explainability analysis package for ML models.
+Lens is a universal explainability analysis package for ML models.
 It provides easy-to-use tools for generating explainability reports, detecting biases, and scoring model interpretability.

 ## Installation
 ```bash